Last Modified: 1/17/2018 Location: FL, PR, USVI Business: Part A

 If changes need to be made to a claim that was medically reviewed and denied, providers must cancel the initial claim and then submit a new corrected claim.
 This ensures that all changes on the new claim go through the appropriate medical policy review again.
 Only lines that are medically reviewed and denied are appealable.

-Cancel the original claim, indicating type of bill xx8.
+Cancel the original claim, indicating type of bill xx8 and include remarks to indicate the reason why you are canceling the claim (e.g., canceling due to billing error).
 Once the cancelation has finalized (usually in two days), resubmit the corrected claim.
 When you resubmit the corrected claim, make sure you’re correcting any lines you were trying to adjust.
-Be sure to include remarks as to the reason you are canceling the claim (e.g., canceling due to billing error).

 DDE providers: If you submit claims via DDE, you cannot cancel the claim.
 You must resubmit the claim through alternate electronic means or on a hard copy UB-04 claim form, indicating type of bill xx8.